numerical-engine-room-talks/numerical-engine-room-talks.github.io/index.md

 We host the Numerical Engine Room Talks on a semi-regular basis, approximately once every month or two, via Zoom.
-If you are interested, please send an email to [Michael](mailto:m.schlottke-lakemper@acom.rwth-aachen.de) to be included in the regular announcement email or subscribe to this [GitHub issue].
+If you are interested, please send an email to [Michael](mailto:m.schlottke-lakemper@acom.rwth-aachen.de) to be included in the regular announcement email.

 Michael Schlottke-Lakemper, [RWTH Aachen University](https://lakemper.eu)\\
 Gregor Gassner, [University of Cologne](https://www.mi.uni-koeln.de/NumSim)\\